 Trish & Chris Meyer are the founders of Crish Design (formerly CyberMotion).
-CyberMotion was one of the first studios to create major-release film opening titles using desktop tools, and they have also created promotional videos for corporate clients from Apple Computer to Xerox.
+CyberMotion was one of the first studios to create major-release film opening titles using desktop tools, and they also created promotional videos for corporate clients from Apple Computer to Xerox.
 Their design and animation work has also appeared on shows and promos for CBS, NBC, ABC, Fox, The Learning Channel, HBO, and PBS.
-They enjoy working in unusual formats, having animated for IMAX, CircleVision, the NBC AstroVision sign in Times Square, and the four-block-long Fremont Street Experience in Las Vegas.
+Many projects involved working with unusual formats including IMAX, CircleVision, the NBC AstroVision sign in Times Square, and the four-block-long Fremont Street Experience in Las Vegas.

 After two decades in Los Angeles, in the summer of 2008 Chris and Trish relocated to the East Mountains area outside of Albuquerque, New Mexico (read why on their PVC blog entry).
 They’ve since renamed their business Crish Design as an homage to the numerous friends and colleagues who inevitably mashup their first names together into “Crish.”
 Indeed, they often seem to be two halves of the same brain.

-November 2009: Check out our interview in John Dickinson’s Unplugged series on the Motionworks web site: Part 1 covers our discussion of the early days and how to break into the industry; Part 2 covers our thoughts on the motion graphics training landscape, and what we do for inspiration.
+November 2009: Check out our interview in John Dickinson’s Unplugged interview series on Motionworks.net: Part 1 covers our discussion of the early days and how to break into the industry; Part 2 covers our thoughts on the motion graphics training landscape, and what we do for inspiration.